marvinlabs/android-unlocker-library/README.md

 ### Create the required projects

-1. Import the "library" folder in your workspace as a library project.
-This is where authorization gets verified.
 1. Create a library project for your application, that will be shared between your free application and the unlocker application.
 That project should depend on the library project you created in step 1.
 1. Create an application project for the unlocker.
 That project should depend on the library project you created in step 2.
 1. Create an application project for the free app.
 That project should depend on the library project you created in step 2.